ChilliCream/graphql-platform/API-Baselines.md

 ## Files

-Each project contains two files tracking the public API surface of this project.
+Each project contains two files tracking the public API surface of said project.
+These files are used by the [Microsoft.CodeAnalysis.PublicApiAnalyzers](https://github.com/dotnet/roslyn-analyzers/blob/main/src/PublicApiAnalyzers) roslyn analyzer as a reference to what the public API surface looked like previously.

 ### PublicAPI.Shipped.txt